 - Are more difficult for your body’s immune system to attack when they grow on your toes because of the decreased blood flow.

 Your Manhattan foot doctor first examines your feet visually for signs of fungus.
-A piece of nail can be sampled and sent for lab testing to confirm if fungus is growing in the nail.
+A piece of the nail can be sampled and sent for lab testing to confirm if the fungus is growing in the nail.

-The top New York City podiatrist works to find out which kind of fungus is causing your issues to determine the appropriate toenail fungus treatment.
+The top New York City podiatrist works to determine which kind of fungus is causing your issues to determine the appropriate toenail fungus treatment.
 Sometimes conditions such as psoriasis can look like toenail fungus.
 According to the American Podiatric Medical Association, it’s important that you visit the NYC foot doctor and not try to diagnose yourself.
 Self-diagnosis of even a seemingly simple thing like toenail fungus can lead to more serious complications that could include:

 - Permanent nail damage

 - Development of skin infections such as cellulitis

 According to your Manhattan foot doctor, taking care of your feet and practicing good foot hygiene is an important part of preventing toenail fungus.
 When your feet are dry and clean, they’re best equipped to fight off infections.